 If you apply for registration in more than one division at the same time, you will pay the application and registration fees for the division with the higher fee.

 If you are already registered in one division and wish to apply for an additional division, you will pay the application fee for this additional division but not the registration fee.

 If you renew your registration in multiple divisions, you will pay one renewal fee, regardless of the number of divisions you are registered in.

 Yes.
 If you were registered as a dental hygienist and/or dental therapist with a state/territory dental registration body prior to the National Scheme, you can apply for registration in the division in which you were previously registered.

-If you have been trained as both, dental hygienist and dental therapist, prior to the National Scheme, you may be able to continue to perform dental treatment for which you have been educated and trained and in which you are competent.
-You would be expected to inform your employer of your competence and registration status, ensure that your practice is covered by your professional indemnity insurance, maintain recency of practice and engage in relevant CPD activities.
+If you have been trained as both dental hygienist and dental therapist, prior to the National Scheme, you may be able to continue to perform dental treatment for which you have been educated and trained and in which you are competent.
+You are expected to inform your employer of your competence and registration status, ensure that your practice is covered by your professional indemnity insurance, maintain recency of practice and engage in relevant CPD activities.

 However, you cannot use the protected title of dental hygienist if you are not registered in this division.

 Yes.
 A registered oral health therapist is considered qualified to practise as dental therapist and/or dental hygienist.